xy-tech/X2100-BIOS-EC/README.md

 Motherboard: 51nb, Hope, 17m19

 # License
-The BIOS binaries are copyrighted material but this repo is for easy file browsing so please do not sue me.
+The BIOS binaries contains copyrighted material from AMI but this repo is for documentation so please do not sue me.
 Everything else belongs to their respective copyright owners.
-Everything by me is GPLv3.
+Everything by me is GPLv3 including the helper script.
 Feel free to fork and play around.